leehaesung/NodeRED/02_CodeFiles/10_ESP8266-01/README.md

 (2) Put the below the libries
   - Down load the libries.
+(Use wget or git clone.)

         https://github.com/adafruit/Adafruit_Sensor